 Bank of Baroda offers various Recurring Deposit schemes in which one can make an investment, viz.

 Under this scheme, the bank Pays interest on a half-yearly basis.
 The account can be opened with an amount as low as Rs.
-100 (minimum deposit) while the maximum deposit can be three times of the core installment (maximum Rs.
+100 (minimum deposit) while the maximum deposit can be three times the core installment (maximum Rs.
 10,000 per month).
 The tenure ranges from 12 months to 120 months (10 years).
 95% of the outstanding amount in the RD account can be availed as a loan or overdraft facility.
 A 1% penalty from the applicable rate shall be levied in case of premature withdrawal.

 The minimum monthly contribution is Rs.100 under this scheme and the minimum/maximum tenure is 12 months.
 Interest accumulated in the account is paid on a quarterly compounding interval.
-1% of the applicable rate is charged as penalty in case of premature withdrawal.
+1% of the applicable rate is charged as a penalty in case of premature withdrawal.

 The minimum deposit under this RD scheme is Rs.
-1000 and tenure range between 12 months to 120 months.
+1000 and has a tenure range between 12 months to 120 months.
 Interest earned on the deposit is paid on a half-yearly basis and compounded quarterly.
 Under this scheme, no penalty is charged for premature withdrawal of deposits up to Rs.
 5 lakhs given that the amount was with the bank for 12 months.